-For information about sponsorship or naming opportunities in the Hermann Park Family Commons, Japanese Garden, historic clubhouse, McGovern Centennial Gardens, and other areas of the Park, email firstname.lastname@example.org.
+For information about sponsorship or naming opportunities in the Hermann Park Commons, Japanese Garden, Historic Clubhouse, McGovern Centennial Gardens, and other areas of the Park, contact Meghan Miller at email@example.com.

 Volunteers are needed to keep the Park looking clean and beautiful.
 Corporate groups can volunteer for a variety of projects including reforestation and habitat restoration as well as special events including National Public Lands Day, Run in the Park, the Hermann Park Kite Festival and the Park to Port Bike Ride.
 There are also volunteer opportunities is the McGovern Centennial Gardens.
 To learn more about volunteering, click here.